GHeinzelmann/FEtool-old/README.md

 # Running a sample calculation

-The calculations are divided in three steps, equilibration (folder equil), preparation (folder prep) and free energy calculation (folder fe).
+The calculations are divided in three steps, equilibration (folder ./equil), preparation (folder ./prep) and free energy calculation (folder ./fe).
 The input file with all the needed paramaters is called input.in, with the meaning of each parameter explained in more detail in the user guide.
-For our sample calculation, we will used the values already provided in the input.in file included in this distribution.
+For our sample calculation, we will use the values already provided in the input.in file included in this distribution.
 The poses_list parameter sets up the calculation for the first 5 poses from Autodock Vina, included in the ./all-poses folder.

 ## Equilibration

+The equilibration starts from a docked pose or a crystal structure, gradually releasing restraints applied on the ligand, and then performing a final simulation with an unrestrained ligand.
+The necessary paramaters for the ligand are also generated in this stage, using the General Amber Force Field (GAFF), and the AM1-BCC charge model.
 Inside the program main folder, type:

 python FEtool.py -i input.in -s equil

-The program is compatible with python 2.7 versions.
+FEtool.py is compatible with python 2.7 versions.
 If you have anopther version, or you find that this command gives an error, you can use the python version included in the Ambertools distribution:

 $AMBERHOME/miniconda/bin/python FEtool.py -i input.in -s equil

-This command will create an ./equil folder, with
+This command will create an ./equil folder, with one folder for each of the docked poses.
+In order to run the simulations, you can use the run-local.bash script (to run them locally), or the PBS-run script, which is designed to run in a queue system.
+Both of these files might have to be adjusted, depending on your computer or server configuration.
+The number of simulations depend on the release_eq array from the input file, which is described in more detail in the user guide.